fawong/CMS/CODE_OF_CONDUCT.md

-# Ubuntu Code of Conduct v2.0
+# Code of Conduct v2.0

 ## Community
-Ubuntu is about showing humanity to one another: the word itself captures the spirit of being human.

 We want a productive, happy and agile community that can welcome new ideas in a complex field, improve every process every year, and foster collaboration between groups with very different